Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. Describe the sequence of steps required to install the software on a given machine.\
 --- B. It depicts all the error possibilities that you may encounter during installation.\
 --- C. Describe the software components according to how to install them in an installation package.\
---- D. Depict the physical placement of software components (on different machines) with the required software environment.
+&check; D. Depict the physical placement of software components (on different machines) with the required software environment.

 Q7\
 Which OOP design principle is violated by the singleton design pattern?
 The singleton pattern guarantees that there is only a single instance created from a class which can be accessed through a static method.\
 --- A. Single Responsibility Principle\
 --- B. Open/Closed Principle\
 --- C. Liskov Substitution Principle\
---- D. Dependency Inversion Principle
+&check; D. Dependency Inversion Principle

 Q8\
 Which of these techniques can be used to implement dependency inversion?\
 --- A. observer\
 --- B. MVC (modell-view-controller)\
---- C. dependency injection\
+&check; C. dependency injection\
 --- D. generalization

 Q9\
 What is Test Driven Development (TDD)?\
---- A. A software development method in which tests are written before the actual program code is written.\
+&check; A. A software development method in which tests are written before the actual program code is written.\
 --- B. Test method to ensure that test cases cover all program units and are performed in the appropriate order.\
 --- C. A general principle that states that all instructions in program code should be verified using unit tests (100% code coverage).\
 --- D. A testing method in which unit tests are first performed on classes (and their methods), then integration tests are used to check the combined behavior of the classes, and finally system tests are used to check the behavior of the entire software.